 Taking a picture is one half of the story.
 The other half is fine-tuning it to achieve the perfect balance and make it instantly striking on the reader’s eyes.

 I have been using this photo app for very long to create designs, make stories, posts, flyers, and what not!
-You can add text and graphics to photos and videos.
-You can choose templates or fonts for social media posts.
+You can add text and graphics to photos and videos also can choose templates or fonts for social media posts.
 You are your own master here.

 The app is easy to use, and the eye-popping templates that are regularly updated add to the beauty!
 You can edit pictures, combine various images, make layers, and do a bunch of other customizations to create the perfect images for your news story.

 Looking for something else?
 To help you bring out the best of your photographs, here are 16 best iPhone and iPad photo editing apps.
 In addition to this, don’t forget to take a look at some must-have photography apps for your iDevice.

 Video Editing iOS Apps